k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 <h5>DELETE INSTANCES IF NOT EXIST</h5>
 </td>
 <td valign="top" width="250pxl">
 <p>Delete all LUIs that do not exist in the source system.
-To run this command, you must set the config.ini file as follows:</p>
+To run this command, set the config.ini file as follows:</p>
 <ul>
 <li><h6>Set DELETE_INSTANCES_IF_NOT_EXIST_COMMAND_ENABLED parameter to true</li>
 <li><h6>Uncomment DELETE_INSTANCES_IF_NOT_EXIST_COMMAND_ENABLED parameter</li>